Last Updated: Feb 21st, 2025

 Alright, I saw something about WireGuard.
 Are you a VPN provider?

-Simple answer: No, we are not a VPN provider.
+Simple answer: No, we are not a VPN provider in the sense the public thinks when they hear that term.
 You are not anonymous when connected to us.

 Are your systems automated?